FirebaseExtended/emberfire/README.md

 EmberFire lets you bind Firebase data as models in EmberJS, and will automatically synchronize changes to and from Firebase.

+EmberFire also supports [Ember Data](https://github.com/emberjs/data) and provides an adapter for use with Firebase.

 Example
 -------
 Check out the [live chat example](http://firebase.github.io/emberFire/examples/chat) built with EmberFire, and
 [read the source code](https://github.com/firebase/emberFire/blob/gh-pages/examples/chat/app.js) to learn more about how to use the library.

+Check out the port of [TODOMVC](http://firebase.github.io/emberFire/examples/todomvc) which showcases how EmberFire works with Ember Data.

 Usage
 -----